roryprimrose/roryprimrose.github.io/_posts/2010-09-29-custom-windows-workflow-activity-for-dependency-resolutione28093part-2.md

 The main issue with dependency resolution/injection in WF is supporting persistence.
 An exception will be thrown when a workflow is persisted when it holds onto a dependency that is not serializable.
 The previous post indicated that the solution to this issue is to have the workflow persist the resolution description and explicitly prevent serialization of the resolved instance itself.

-The way this is done is via an InstanceHandler<T> class.
+The way this is done is via an InstanceHandler&lt;T&gt; class.

 {% highlight csharp linenos %}
 namespace Neovolve.Toolkit.Workflow